 In the education sector, under the School Boards Collective Bargaining Act, the central parties are the employee bargaining agent (represented by unions), the employer bargaining agent (represented by Trustees’ Associations, and when bargaining with unions represented in multiple publicly funded school systems, the Council of Trustees’ Associations), and the Crown (represented by the Government of Ontario).

-Ontario education sector collective agreements expired August 31, 2019.
+Ontario education sector collective agreements expire on August 31, 2022.
 However, under the Labour Relations Act, these agreements remain in effect beyond their expiry date until a new contract is reached or until the parties are in a legal strike/lockout position.
 It is extremely rare for a new agreement to be reached prior to the expiration of the previous agreement.

 The parties are required by legislation to meet and to bargain in good faith.
 This means that each side must make every reasonable effort to reach a collective agreement.